 Before the hiring packet for an international student can be submitted to Student Employment, the Student Employment Authorization form must be presented to the University Center for International Education (UCIE) by the international student in order to apply for Work Authorization.

-Once the international student receives the Work Authorization from UCIE, the student must bring the hiring packet to Student Employment for processing, including a printed copy of the email from UCIE documenting the approved Work Authorization, a passport, I-94 document, a receipt from the Social Security office (if the student does not yet have a Social Security Card), and the I-20.
+Once the international student receives the Work Authorization from UCIE, the student must bring the hiring packet to Student Employment for processing, a passport, I-94 document, a receipt from the Social Security office (if the student does not yet have a Social Security Card), and the I-20.

 If an international student has been terminated from a student employment position during a previous semester, and does not plan to begin working in a student employment position again until after the start of a new semester, the student must then request a new Work Authorization from UCIE and submit it to Student Employment along with a copy of the email from UCIE documenting the new, approved Work Authorization.